ThomasJez/MostSimpleCMS/README.md

    whether the place between the placeholder markers is empty or not.
 The script places the template between these two markers replacing all code which was there before.

+   BUT:

+   * Every template/placeholder delimiter must have a line for itself.
+   * Every Begin delimiter must have a corresponding End delimiter and vice versa.

+   Templates/placeholders which don't fulfill this conditions are ignored.